Stormzy attends afterparty at fan's house following England's Euro victory

-Stormzy has celebrated England’s 2–0 win over Germany in the UEFA Euro by attending an afterparty hosted by a stranger, making good on a promise he’d made to the fan earlier.
+Stormzy has celebrated England’s 2–0 win over Germany in the UEFA Euros by attending an afterparty hosted by a stranger, making good on a promise he’d made to the fan earlier.

 The clip shows Stormzy chatting as well as engaging in a spirited chant of ‘Three Lions’.
 Other photos and videos show the rapper watching the game at Boxpark earlier in the evening, cheering along as Raheem Sterling scored the match’s opening goal.
 See all those below: